cyberbotics/webots/docs/reference/joint.md

 For [HingeJoint](hingejoint.md) and [SliderJoint](sliderjoint.md) nodes containing no [JointParameters](jointparameters.md), Webots uses the hidden field named `position`.
 For a [Hinge2Joint](hingejoint.md) node, an additional hidden field named `position2` is used to store the joint position with respect to the second axis.
-For a [BallJoint](balljoint.md) node, an additional hidden field named `position3` is used to store the joint position with respect the third axis.
+For a [BallJoint](balljoint.md) node, an additional hidden field named `position3` is used to store the joint position with respect to the third axis.